SimonLodal/xenum/docs/README.md

 Implementation is based on preprocessor macros, not templates, at least the core task of defining the enum values and associated data.
 Template metaprogramming would have been nice for it's elegance and power, but it has some shortcomings:
-- It can not generate identifiers (the enum values), only types or values.
+- It can not generate identifiers (the enum values, and associated getter functions), only types or values.
 - Big lists do not work (fx >256 entries), since all iteration over lists is recursive, and all preprocessors have a rather small recursion limit.

-So for now, we have to deal with 1000 lines of incomprehensible preprocessor error messages when anything goes wrong.

 ## Example: Basic xenum
 Here we declare a simple "Fruits" enum, with values "apple", "orange", "lemon".